House votes to decriminalize marijuana at federal level

 Four states, including New Jersey and Arizona, passed referenda allowing recreational cannabis this year.
 Voters made Oregon the first state in the nation to decriminalize possession of small amounts of cocaine, heroin and methamphetamine.

+Evans noted that four states voted last month outright legalize adult-use cannabis, bringing the total to 15 states, plus Washington, D.C., where legalization is in effect or is pending, as it is in New Jersey.
+To date, Pennsylvania has only legalized medical marijuana, in 2016.
+The federal government hasn’t decriminalized cannabis or even allowed medical use, even though the laws of 36 states and Washington, D.C. allow medical use.
+The most recent Pew Research Center poll on the subject, released at the end of 2019, showed 67 percent support for marijuana legalization, up 5 percent from the year before.

+“The federal government needs to catch up, and so does Pennsylvania.
+The MORE Act would represent real reform at the federal level,” Evans said.
+“The federal government criminalized marijuana in 1937 and has passed no significant reforms in the 83 years since.
+That’s ridiculous.
+The MORE Act’s decriminalization is a good place to start on reform.”

-Rep. Barbara Lee, D-Calif., called the House bill an important racial justice measure.
+U.S. Rep. Barbara Lee (D-Calif.) called the House bill an important racial justice measure.
 The bill "is a major step, mind you, a major step toward ending the unjust war on drugs and racial inequities that are central to these laws," said Lee, who is African American.

 The bill, which passed 228-164, now goes to the Republican-controlled Senate, where it is unlikely to advance.
 A related bill that would give pot businesses access to traditional banking services has languished in the Senate after being approved by the House last year.